Read time 9 minutes

 The media file that you are trying to play has a file format that is not supported by the Windows Media Player.
 Although Windows Media Player supports a large number of video formats, there are some that are not supported by it.
 If this is the case, then the error would be displayed even though both the Windows Media Player and the video media file are healthy.
 It is an issue with compatibility.

-Windows Media Player can return this error due to codec issues as well.
-Either the Windows Media Player doesn’t support that particular codec or the video is using a codec that is not installed on your Windows Media Player.
+This error can occur in Windows Media Player due to codec-related issues.
+It may arise when Windows Media Player lacks support for a specific codec or when the video employs a codec that is not present within your Windows Media Player installation.

 To start with the troubleshooting, first we need to identify if the Windows Media Player supports the format of the media file that you are trying to play.